Hormonal Regulation Khavinson Bioregulator

 Parameter Value

-Frequency 1-2 times daily
+Frequency 1-2 times daily, before meals

 Reported Side Effects